Jefferson Capital, Illiquid, Controlled, Overly Discounted to Peers, but Facing Tough Underlying Economics.

 Mitigant: Management is long tenured with the company and well experienced in the industry.
 I found no major instances of fraud, blowups or accounting issues.
 This team has survived multiple market cycles through 20 years.

 JCAP trades at roughly a $3M/day average in dollar volume, which is too small for large institutions, funds and benchmarked managers.
-So, institutional demand is constrained, sell-side coverage is limited (2 analysts are covering this now), price discovery is inefficient and mispricings are more likely.
+So, institutional demand is constrained, sell-side coverage is limited (2 analysts are covering this now).

 Summary

-JCAP yields equity owners 20% on their investment, and has grown 39% YOY.
-An underpricing is supported by the fact that it appears to be trading at a 50% discount to peers, even with higher growth, less corporate level debt, and better corporate debt capacity.
-During a downturn, it would appear to be well positioned to buy loan books at attractive prices.
-The reason for the low price - majority PE control, should dissipate in 2-3 years as JCP sells out of its position.
+Based on commonly used multiples, JCAP appears to be undervalued.
+Additionally, during a downturn, it would appear to be best positioned among peers to buy loans at attractive multiples.
+If the price is only constrained by majority PE control, that overhang should dissipate in 2-3 years as JCP sells out of its position.
 As this happens, share liquidity should improve as more buyers are eligible to own JCAP.
-Over the long run, the benefits appear to outweigh the risks.

 Disclaimer: The information provided in this publication is for informational and educational purposes only and should not be construed as investment advice, financial advice, or a recommendation to buy or sell any securities.
 I am not a licensed financial advisor, and the views expressed are solely my own.
 Any investment decisions you make are at your own risk.
 Always do your own due diligence or consult a licensed financial advisor before making any financial decisions.
 Past performance is not indicative of future results.